Burmese fish stew with aromatics

-I was craving Asian flavours and wanted to make a quick recipe, this is the dish that popped out from my library.
-This dish brings forward the essence of Burmese cuisine, herby, complex and beautiful.
+I was craving Asian flavours and wanted to make a quick recipe.
+This dish popped out of my library.
+It brings forward the essence of Burmese cuisine: herby, complex, and beautiful.

 This is my favourite cookbook for Burmese cuisine.
-Wonderful, well-researched recipes from all across Myanmar, this is a cookbook I come back to often.
-I also have most of Naomi Duguid's other cookbooks and absolutely admire her work, her writing and all the travel and research she puts into every one of her books.
+With wonderful, well-researched recipes from all across Myanmar, it is a cookbook I come back to often.
+I also have most of Naomi Duguid's other cookbooks and absolutely admire her work, writing, and all the travel and research she puts into every one of her books.

 For more wonderful recipes from this cookbook, click here.